 The society that so influenced Edward's intellectual development in Deerfield was known as the Literary Adelphi.
-Few records of the group have survived, but its early members likely included Edward, several of his cousins, his close friend Jackson Dickinson, perhaps even his older brothers, Henry and Charles.
+Few records of the group have survived, but its early members likely included Edward, several of his cousins, and his close friend Jackson Dickinson.
 The Greek word "adelphi" means brothers, and the membership of the society was exclusively male, perhaps in deference to the Academy's rules about mingling of the sexes.
 They met weekly for discussions and debates.
 Distinguished guests were often invited to deliver orations.
 Edward was called on to deliver addresses to the Adelphi, one in August 1813.
 Another a year later he entitled "An introductory address delivered before the 'Society of literary Adelphi,' at their seventh anniversary, August 8th 1814."
 These were long, rambling orations on politics, philosophy, and religion.